nuitrcs/rworkshops/README.md

 ## Interactive Tutorials/Courses

 [DataCamp](https://www.datacamp.com): Excellent online courses teaching many aspects of R, Python, and SQL.
 You write R code directly in your web browser as you work through each lesson.
 DataCamp is aimed at training data scientists, but most of the courses and skills are applicable to academic researchers as well.
-Some DataCamp courses assume familiarity with basic data analysis concepts, but many teach data analysis skills along with teaching R.  Northwestern Research Computing currently has a limited number of subscriptions available for students, faculty, and staff.
+Some DataCamp courses assume familiarity with basic data analysis concepts, but many teach data analysis skills along with teaching R.  Northwestern Research Computing currently has a limited number of subscriptions available for researchers.
 [More information](http://www.it.northwestern.edu/research/campus-events/data-camp.html).

 [Swirl](http://swirlstats.com/): Swirl courses run interactively directly in R.  There courses teach both statistical concepts and R together.
 See the Swirl website for instructions on installing and using the package.